Go on to Part Five

 Oct.
 19 Gentle

 Giant appeared on the Swiss music television program Kaleidos-Pop.
-It’s not known what their
+It’s not known what

-appearance entailed but they shared the program with Alain Berceville,
+their appearance entailed but they shared the program with Alain Berceville, Bert Jansch and the Swiss band TEA.

 Oct.
 20 Youngstown,